 A key piece of advice – make sure that what you have written in your application is consistent with what you are saying in your interview.
 Be clear on your career goals and how the MiF can help you achieve them.

-Martin Bolfeta Rosas, one of our brilliant Student Ambassadors, and a current MiF FT student, shares his interview experience and some advice:
+Martin Bolfeta Rosas, one of our brilliant MiF FT alumni, shares his interview experience and some advice:

 “My interviewer went through all my application, questioning me about my answers: my international experience, medium-term and long-term goals, GMAT etc. So it would be best to be confident about what you wrote and be prepared to elaborate on the information included in your application.